Henry H. Goddard: Vineland

 From 1906 to 1918, Goddard was the Director of Research at the Vineland Training School for Feeble-Minded Girls and Boys in Vineland, New Jersey, which was the first known laboratory established to study intellectual disability.
 While there, he is quoted as stating: "Democracy, then, means that the people rule by selecting the wisest, most intelligent and most human to tell them what to do to be happy."
 [Italics are Goddard's.]

 At the May 18, 1910, annual meeting of the American Association for the Study of the Feeble-Minded, Goddard proposed definitions for a system for classifying individuals with intellectual disability based on intelligence quotient (IQ).
 Goddard used the terms moron for those with an IQ of 51–70, imbecile for those with an IQ of 26–50, and idiot for those with an IQ of 0-25 for categories of increasing impairment.
 This nomenclature was standard for decades.
 A moron, by his definition, was any adult with a mental age between eight and twelve.
 Morons, according to Goddard, were unfit for society and should be removed from society either through institutionalization, sterilization, or both.

 Goddard's best-known work, The Kallikak Family, was published in 1912.
 He had studied the background of several local groups of people that were somewhat distantly related and concluded that they were all descended from a single Revolutionary War soldier.
-Martin Kallikak first married a Quaker woman.
+Martin Kallikak (a pseudonym) first married a Quaker woman.
 All of the children who came from this relationship were "wholesome" and had no signs of intellectual disability.
-Later, it was discovered that Kallikak had an affair with a "nameless feeble-minded woman".
+Later, it was discovered that Kallikak had had an affair with a "nameless feeble-minded woman".
 The result of this union resulted in generations of criminals.
 Goddard termed this generation "a race of defective degenerates".
 While the book rapidly became a success and was considered for making into a Broadway play, his research methods were soon questioned; within ten years he came to agree with the critics and no longer endorsed his conclusions.

+It is now accepted that Goddard in fact fabricated the Kallikak data, rendering his conclusions unproven and highly dubious.

 Goddard was a strong advocate of eugenics.
-Although he believed that "feeble-minded" people bearing children was inadvisable, he hesitated to promote compulsory sterilization—even though he was convinced that it would eliminate intellectual disability—because he did not think such a plan could gain widespread acceptance.
+Although he believed that "feeble-minded" people bearing children was inadvisable, he hesitated to promote compulsory sterilization – even though he was convinced that it would eliminate intellectual disability – because he did not think such a plan could gain widespread acceptance.
 Instead, he suggested that colonies should be established where the "feeble-minded" could be segregated.